abraamhossam/mindcare_app/AI-Therapist-Project-main/README.md

   - Increased response accuracy by 30% and user satisfaction by 25%.
   - Successfully handled API rate limits and performance optimization.

-By following this structure, you can clearly communicate your experience with LLMs and the impact of your work on your CV.